Commentary by Jack Kelley

 In the prophecy 69 weeks equals 483 years (69 x 7).
 This is the exact time that had passed since Artaxerxes Longimonus issued his decree giving Nehemiah permission to begin rebuilding Jerusalem (Nehemiah 2:1-10).
 (The city had been destroyed when Nebuchadnezzar’s army conquered Judah and took its people captive to Babylon.)
 Daniel’s prophecy was being fulfilled in specific detail, and Israel’s failure to realize this marked the beginning of the end for them (Luke 19:41-44).

 After the sixty-two ‘sevens,’ the Anointed One will be cut off and will have nothing.
 The people of the ruler who will come will destroy the city and the sanctuary.
 The end will come like a flood: War will continue until the end, and desolations have been decreed (Daniel 9:26).

 The Hebrew word for Anointed One is Messiah.
-Four days after He presented Himself to them, they executed Him, which is what the Hebrew word translated “cut off” means.
+Four days after He presented Himself to them as their King, they executed Him, which is what the Hebrew word translated “cut off” means.
 Nothing the angel Gabriel had promised to Mary (Luke 1:32-33) had come to pass.
 Three days after that He rose again, fulfilling a sign He had promised to the religious leaders to prove His authenticity, the sign of the prophet Jonah (Matt.
 12:39-40).
 He gave them 40 days to recognize what was the most dramatic fulfillment of a prophetic sign in the history of mankind and accept Him as their Messiah, and when they didn’t He ascended into Heaven, fulfilling another prophecy in the process.